Tutorial: llmChat Back End

 appID

-Since you will be sharing PostgreSQL database storage with the rest of the class, we need to identify your entries so that we forward only your entries to Ollama during your “conversation”.
-We will “repurpose” chatterdb to serve llmChat.
-We store model as username on the chatts table and add a new column, appID, of type varchar(155):
+When a message is inserted into the chatts table, we store the role associated with it in the name column of the table.
+Since you will be sharing the PostgreSQL database with the rest of the class, we need to identify your entries so that we forward only your entries to Ollama during your “conversation”.
+For that purpose, add a new column, appID, of type varchar(64) to your chatts table:

-If you want to change a column name, for example, from “appName” to “appID”, you first remove the “appName” column from your chatts table using:
+If you want to remove a column called “appName” from your chatts table:

 ALTER TABLE chatts DROP COLUMN appName;

-Please click the relevant link to setup the chatterd server with llmchat API using the web framework of your choice:
+Please click the relevant link to setup the /llmchat API using the web framework of your choice:

 | Go | Python | Rust | TypeScript |